zencart/documentation/content/user/payment/paypal.md

 #### Website Payments Standard

-You REALLY should be using Express Checkout instead.
+You REALLY should be using Express Checkout instead;  [PayPal Standard is no longer recommended](/user/payment/paypal_standard/).

 But if your mind is really made up to use Payments Standard anyway, then if you use your PayPal account on non-Zen Cart sites or on eBay or perhaps on a WordPress site, **be sure that you have all "taxes" and "shipping" options disabled in your PayPal profile**; otherwise these charges will be added to your Zen Cart orders and cause them to not match, and therefore they won't be released or added to your orders list.